 If you're planning to apply for an independent fellowship, you should submit an expression of interest by:

-- Write a two page project outline including aims, research questions, methods and outputs
+- Writing a two page project outline including aims, research questions, methods and outputs

-- Identify which scheme you are interested in applying to
+- Identifying which scheme you are interested in applying to

-- Identify a department or research institute you would like to host your fellowship
+- Identifying a department or research institute you would like to host your fellowship

 - Optionally, you may also want to identify a potential mentor in the host department or research institute